alekseyzaichko/brandquad_test/README.md

-To run project use `docker-compose up --build` Frontend will be open at http://localhost:8000/
+To run project use `docker-compose build && docker-compose run backend`.
+Frontend will be open at http://localhost:8000/